 Talk to people in their 40s, and they will likely remember kids who brought peanut butter sandwiches to school.
-Ask a parent today, and they’ll tell you that peanuts aren’t even allowed in the cafeteria.
+Ask many parents today, and they’ll tell you peanuts aren’t even allowed in the cafeteria.

-In a clinical trial, 28 children with peanut allergies were given daily doses of the probiotic Lactobacillus rhamnosus in combination with peanut protein.
+The results are a follow-up to a 2015 clinical trial from the same researchers in Australia, where 28 children with peanut allergies were given daily doses of the probiotic Lactobacillus rhamnosus in combination with peanut protein.
 The amount of probiotic stayed the same while the dose of peanut protein increased over time until the children were receiving two grams a day.

 By the end of the trial, more than 80 percent of the children who received treatment (and not the placebo) were able to include peanuts in their diet.

-"In the study the combined delivery of probiotic and oral immunotherapy was a safe and effective treatment for peanut allergy,” said lead researcher professor Mimi Tang of the findings.
-“However it is important to point out that this treatment must be only be given under close medical supervision as we are giving peanut[s] to children who are allergic to peanut[s], and children did have allergic reactions.
+"In the study the combined delivery of probiotic and oral immunotherapy was a safe and effective treatment for peanut allergy,” Tang said of the findings.
+“However, it is important to point out that this treatment must be only be given under close medical supervision as we are giving peanut[s] to children who are allergic to peanut[s], and children did have allergic reactions.
 Nevertheless, the likelihood of success was high — if nine children were given probiotic and peanut therapy, seven would benefit."

 Tang added, "It appears that we have been able to modify the allergic response to peanut such that the immune system produces protective responses rather than a harmful response to the peanut protein."

 The Australian team's use of gradually introducing peanuts into a child's diet to ward off an allergic reaction is a process now recommended by the U.S. National Institute of Allergy and Infectious Diseases (NIAID), a center that is part of the National Institutes of Health.